-The Frandsen Legacy Is Ongoing
+The Frandsen Legacy

 From its humble beginnings as a small lumber company, Frandsen Corporation has evolved over sixty-five years into a diverse, entrepreneurial organization of companies in the financial services, manufacturing, and distribution segments.
 But it doesn’t stop there.
 The Frandsen organization today is a major benefactor to people, causes, and communities throughout the Upper Midwest through the Frandsen Family Foundation.